About this blog’s author

 Frank E. Blokland (Leiden, 1959) studied Graphic and Typographic design at the Royal Academy of Art (KABK) in The Hague from 1978 until 1983.
 As student of the renowned Gerrit Noordzij, he founded the workgroup Letters], of which many nowadays well-known Dutch type designers became a member.

-During the eighties, Blokland designed the lettering of a number of monuments, among which the Homomonument at the Westerkerk in Amsterdam.
+During the eighties, Blokland designed the lettering of a number of monuments, among which the Homomonument next to the Westerkerk in Amsterdam.

-During that period he worked together with the famous sculptor Frans de Wit on a number of monuments for the city of Leiden.
+During that period he worked together with the famous sculptor Frans de Wit on a number of monuments for the cities of Leiden and Oegstgeest.

 Also around that time Blokland started to cut letters in stone.

 Blokland set up the television course Calligraphy, the art of writing in 1989 and wrote the accompanying book, of which 16.000 copies went over the counter in the early 1990s.
 Further since the 1980s he has written some 150 articles on type design and font production for various graphic and design magazines, like Compres, Pers, PrintBuyer, Hamburger Satzspiegel and Page.